 - Amenorrhoea, but there may be some menstrual blood flow.

 - Lower abdominal swelling and tenderness.

 - It may present with severe primary dysmenorrhoea.

 - It may be associated with pyometra, especially after termination of pregnancy, when the patient may have a high fever and other evidence of infection.

 - If due to an imperforate hymen, and therefore associated haematocolpos develops, the hymen may bulge and exhibit a bluish discoloration.
-CA-125 and CA19-9 may be elevated.
+In one case report, this led to elevations of CA-125 and CA19-9.